megwil/au-privacy-policy/au-privacy_policy.md

 **Optional Topic**

 Include this topic in your privacy policy if: the provider shares personal information with third parties.
+Sharing or ‘disclosure’ occurs whenever the provider makes personal information accessible or visible to other people, without being in control of how those people use it.

 For example, Coles supermarkets sends the data from customers who use Flybuys cards to other companies such as Kmart, Bunnings and Officeworks.

-If the provider shares personal information to a third party, you need to specify who the third parties are and the reason(s) and why the provider is sharing this information to third parties.
+If the provider shares personal information with a third party, you need to specify who the third parties are and the reason(s) and why the provider is sharing this information.

 ### Provider discloses certain Personal Information.